philippinespire/pire_ssl_data_processing/README.md

 # SHOTGUN DATA PROCESSING & ANALYSIS

-This repo contains instructions to process short-read data (ilummina 150 PE) from Shotgun Sequencing Libraries - SSL.
+This repo contains instructions to process short-read data from Shotgun Sequencing Libraries - SSL.
+* ilummina 150 PE

-Use this repo to generate:
+**Use this repo to generate:**

 * Nuclear Genome Assemblies
 * Mitochondrial Genome Assemblies
 * Quality Assessment of Assemblies
 * Vizualization of Assemblies
-* Informed design of capture probes
+* Informed Design of Capture Probes

 ---
 ## Current Projects